I have been seeing a lot of blogs and articles talking about modesty lately. Occasionally I feel like we are missing the point of modesty.

 As a woman, I am responsible for myself, my actions, my words, and my thoughts, just like any man.
 There is no difference in this regard between the genders.
 I refuse to blame others for the choices that I make, and I want to hold them responsible for the choices they make.

 Modesty in dress isn’t saying to the world that I’m better or holier than thou, either.
-In fact, when I make a concerted effort to choose clothing that accentuates my body in a modest way, without over-revealing it, I am saying I respect myself as a woman, and I respect you as well.
+In fact, when I attempt to choose clothing that accentuates my body in a modest way, without over-revealing it, I am saying I respect myself as a woman, and I respect you as well.
 I do not then hold myself and my desire for attention or fashion as more important than those around me.
 I care about other people.
 And while I care about what they think of me, I care more about what they see in me, which is what I would rather they were thinking about to begin with.

 The old adage, actions speak louder than words, is still true today.
 The way we dress is an action, and it certainly speaks to people from the time we enter grade school (maybe even from the time we’re born) until the day we are laid in the grave.